Does the risk of return fraud keep you up at night? It may be time to start sleeping easier.

 Returns are most susceptible to fraud when the return is processed instantly.
 That means that the customer is given the funds back as soon as they complete a return request.

 There is now zero incentive for the customer to actually send back what they are returning.
 They now have what they wanted from you… they have accomplished their goal.
-This will cause customers to delay when they actually send the product back and can actually encourage people to abuse your return process completely on accident.
+This will cause customers to delay sending the product back and can actually encourage people to abuse your return process by accident.

 Processing a return when the customer gets the package to the post office is a great way to put them in control of when they get thier return.